Agriculture

 • Stores and watchmen’s sheds should be constructed in the centre of the orchard for proper supervision.

 • In deciduous fruit trees, some varieties need pollen from other varieties to develop fruits in them, or else they can be left barren.
-Thus, pollinators should be planted in proper numbers to fulfill the need for pollination.
+Thus, pollinators should be planted in proper numbers to fulfil the need for pollination.

 • For proper pollination, you need to plant flowering plants which attract pollinating agents like bees.